executium/api-version-2/rest-api.md

 ## List Shared Servers
 List all shared servers currently available to you.
-These will also include those as defaulted to you by your subscription package.
+These will also include those as defaulted to you by your subscription php-sdk.
 When you join any subscription, even the free tier of executium, you are nominated servers for your strategies to run on.
 These provided servers are inclusive of your subscription cost and subject to change by the hour.
 They will not change if you have an existing strategy running on them.

 ```
 POST /api/v2/subscriptions/list-shared-servers